LiskArchive/lips/proposals/lip-introduce_certificate_generation_mechanism.md

 In order to minimize the fees paid for submitting cross-chain updates, the new certificate should have the maximum possible height while still maintaining the chain of trust.
 This means that it should not be necessary to submit intermediate certificates authenticating only minor validator changes, but skip over as many intermediate certificates as possible.
 This is, in particular, important if the previously submitted certificate at height `lastCertifiedHeight` was created days or even weeks ago.
-Note that due to the liveness requirement, there has to be at least one certificate submitted in any 30 day period, see the ["Introduce cross-chain update mechanism" LIP][ccu-lip] for details.
+Note that due to the liveness requirement, there has to be at least one certificate submitted in any 30 day period, see  [LIP 0053][ccu-lip] for details.

 In this section, we describe the following two approaches for nodes to provide certificates: